SachinVignesh330/QA/Manual_Testing_Suite(ParaBank)/README.md

 # ParaBank Manual Testing Suite

 This is a manual QA testing for **ParaBank**, the demo online banking application ([parabank.parasoft.com](https://parabank.parasoft.com)).
-It covers requirements traceability, test case execution, and bug tracking across all core banking workflows.
+It covers requirements traceability, test case execution and bug tracking across all core banking workflows.

 ## Contents